 Note: Unfortunately, many cheap bookcases are made of particle board which can emit toxic odors (especially when new) that can cause itching, irritation, and asthma attacks in sensitive individuals.
 Solid wood bookcases, with all surfaces finished with a non-toxic sealant, are a better choice for allergy sufferers.

-Zoo Med manufactures a 36" x 24" x 12" h wooden tortoise table box, the Tortoise House, that you can purchase ready made.
-To waterproof it for damp substrate, you'll have to paint or seal the bottom and inside walls.
-You could also use an animal safe liner like those made for ponds.
+To waterproof these wood enclosures for damp substrate, you'll have to paint or seal the bottom and inside walls.
+You can also use fish safe pond liners.
 As with all wooden tables, AIR IT OUT WELL before use, otherwise the raw wood or sealant odor can be a problem.

-The Tortoise House is small, but modular; you can remove the end panels and attach two houses together for a larger tortoise table (72" x 24", 6 x 2 ft, 1728 sq in).
+These houses are small but many are modular; you can remove the end panels and attach two houses together for a larger tortoise table (72" x 24", 6 x 2 ft, 1728 sq in).
 Double the space!
 Or better yet, attach several of them together for a full wall length enclosure.

 3.)
 Penn Plax tables